greynolds123/control-repo/stdlib/README.markdown

 #### `join_keys_to_values`

 Joins each key of a hash to that key's corresponding value with a separator.
-Keys and values are cast to strings.
+Keys are cast to strings.
+If values are arrays, multiple keys are added for each element.
 The return value is an array in which each element is one joined key/value pair.
-For example, `join_keys_to_values({'a'=>1,'b'=>2}, " is ")` results in ["a is 1","b is 2"]. *Type*: rvalue.
+For example, `join_keys_to_values({'a'=>1,'b'=>[2,3]}, " is ")` results in ["a is 1","b is 2","b is 3"]. *Type*: rvalue.

 #### `keys`